DHARPA-Project/kiara.documentation/docs/extending_kiara/creating_modules/the_basics.md

 Now, onto implementing the actual meat of our *kiara* module, the ``process`` function.
 This function in its most basic form takes two arguments: ``inputs``, and ``outputs``.
 Both are objects of the [``ValueSet``](https://dharpa.org/kiara/api_reference/kiara.data.values/#kiara.data.values.ValueSet) class, which is basically a Python dictionary with the field_names as keys, and the actual values as, well ...values.

-There is one thing in all of this that is a bit unintuitive compared to how you would normally expect to program something like this (well, I'm sure there is more, but this is the most crucial): *kiara* tries to avoid handling the actual data (bytes/data objects) as much as possible, and only accesses them at the last possible moment.
+There is one thing in all of this that is a bit unintuitive compared to how you would normally expect to program something like this (well, I'm sure there is more, but this is one of the more crucial bits): *kiara* tries to avoid handling the actual data (bytes/data objects) as much as possible, and only accesses them at the last possible moment.
 This is a strategy to keep memory utilization and data transfer as close to a minimum as possible.
 It would not make much sense to introduce something like this for workflows and processes that only deal with small(-ish) datasets, but we can't rely on always having small datasets and we'd like to be prepared for more demanding computations.
 So our design has to cater for the worst case, rather than the best.
-What this means is that as a module developer you have to go through one extra step to get to the actual data, if you need it.
+What this means is that as a module developer you have to go through one extra step to get to the actual data, once you need it.
 Typically, this step will look like this:

 ```python
 def process(inputs, outputs):